arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 Name Sans picks up on my favorite aspects of the Subway wayfinding system and brings them together into an extended Latin character set with wide range of weights and optical sizes.
 If I had gotten stuck on finding just *one* thing to revive, I wouldn’t have had the flexibility to really explore what is useful in a geometric-grotesque sans – and what is newly possible with type technology today.

-![Equitable Building Mosaic Signage from Wall Street Station](equitable-building.jpg)
+![Equitable Building Mosaic Signage from Wall Street Station](equitable-building.jpg) *One of my favorite signs in all of NYC.
+Note the circularity, unusual proportions, and the sharp spur of the G.*

 For starters, the mosaics only contain the basic English uppercase alphabet, plus numbers and a few extra symbols like arrows and ampersands.
 I was always going to have to invent the lowercase, extended Latin alphabet, accents, and symbol set.
 But beyond that, the mosaics only have a narrow range of weights – roughly “Regular” to “SemiBold” – and only have a sign-specific range of sizes – large to huge, though typically seen from a distance.
 In my mind, any truly-useful modern typeface should offer a wider typographic palette to its users.
 Additionally, type is most versatile if it’s designed for the scales and contexts we tend to engage with type at on screens and in print, most often in longer strings than single Subway station names.